A PRIM&R Core Training

 Kindra Cooper, JD, MPA, MA, CIP

-Director IRBMED, University of Michigan
+Director of IRBMED, University of Michigan